snowflake color clips

 The children picked a circle and the found the circle with the matching pattern on it.
 They clipped the circles together with a clothespin.
 Play continued until all circles had been matched.
 You can find the holiday pattern match here.

-The free membership printable this week is a Christmas lights alphabet sequence which is great for letter recognition and fine motor development.
+I made a Christmas lights alphabet sequence activity which is great for letter recognition and fine motor development.
 I printed the patterns on cardstock paper and cut them out.

 I glued red and green sequins on the lights and then laminated them.
 I attached one set to crafts sticks and left a second set loose so that they could be used with a classroom clothesline.